Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/hot-tips/0450-12-29-hot-starting.md

 5. Start mapping - you may need to read more of the sections in this HOT Tips chapter to get you going.
 HOT Tips sections on [round buildings](/en/hot-tips/tracing-round-buildings/) or [Buildings with square corners](/en/hot-tips/tracing-rectangular-buildings/) may help.
 6. Save regularly - see [HOT tips - saving](/en/hot-tips/saving/)
 4. Be patient - sometimes there is a shortage of validators and lots of new mappers all wanting feedback!
 Carry on mapping, but when you realise you have made a mistake (we all do!) see if you can fix it, or ask for help.
-5. If you need to know how to identify the exact square you are working on, send a message, or obtain live feedback, please refer to the [Tasking Manager section of LearnOSM](/en/coordination/tasking-manager/)
+5. If you need to know how to identify the exact square you are working on, in order to send a message, or obtain live feedback, please refer to the [Tasking Manager section of LearnOSM](/en/coordination/tasking-manager/#referring-to-a-particular-square-when-sending-an-email)

 This is only the very basics to get you going - you will need to read more or get guidance from somewhere if you wish to make progress.